 2. Registered nurse chronological resume

-When crafting your chronological resume, here are three tips:
+When building your chronological resume, here are three tips:

 Here is an example: